 You may be trying to make arrangements from a distance, or you may be living with a person who has many care needs and it may be difficult for you to come to the decision that residential care is what your relative or friend needs.

 Before making a final decision and looking for a care home, it’s a good idea to explore other options as there may be an alternative.
-See the information in our Managing at Home section and look at the Other housing options.
+See the information in our Managing at home information section.

 Residential care can often last a long time so it is important that your relative or friend (or their legal representative) considers the implications of any move, including its financial consequences, at the beginning so as to try to avoid a move at a later date.

-See our information on paying for care in the Money matters section.
+See our information on paying for care in the Money matters information section.

 You will want to continue supporting your friend or relative when they are living in a care home.
 Here are some things to think about: